What is a Therapy Dog – Which Breeds Make the Best Therapy Dog?

 Reduce the risk of Heart Diseases

-A therapy dog will reduce your blood pressure, several studies have proven that people having dogs have fewer chances of heart diseases.
+A therapy dog will reduce your blood pressure, several studies have proven that people having dogs have fewer chances of heart disease.
 Cuddling a dog releases healthy hormones in your body that improve your overall health and reduce stress.

 Decrease Isolation